Dashticz/dashticz/docs/blocks/specials/calendar.rst

       | ``true``: Don't show the start time for 'All Day'-events
   * - key
     - | ``'key'``: unique identifier.
 You can use ``[data-id='calendars.key']`` in your ``custom.css``
+  * - eventClasses
+    - Object to add a specific CSS class to an event based on the event description.
+See :ref:`eventClasses`

 Notes